-The Tor Project’s mission is to advance human rights and freedoms by creating and deploying free and open anonymity and privacy technologies, supporting their unrestricted availability and use, and furthering their scientific and popular understanding.
+The Tor Project's mission is to advance human rights and freedoms by creating and deploying free and open anonymity and privacy technologies, supporting their unrestricted availability and use, and furthering their scientific and popular understanding.
 The main product of the Tor Project is Tor Browser, which enables people to browse the internet anonymously.
-The Tor Project is a 501(c)3 tax-exempt non-profit organization based in Boston, Massachusetts.
+The Tor Project is a 501(c)3 tax-exempt non-profit organization.
 It was founded in 2006.

 The vast majority of Tor users are ordinary people who want control of their privacy online or people whose internet use is censored.
 Other Tor users are journalists, human rights defenders, domestic violence survivors, policymakers, diplomats, and academic and research institutions.

 Tor protects you by bouncing your communications around the Tor network, which is a distributed network of relays run by volunteers all around the world.
 If someone is watching your internet connection, Tor prevents them from finding out what sites you are visiting.
 It also prevents sites you visit from finding out where you're located.
-You can read more about how Tor works on our overview page.
+Watch this video to learn more about how Tor works.

 This Tor Project FAQ has answers to all those questions, and more.

-Tor is supported by United States government funding agencies, NGOs, private foundations, research institutions, private companies, and nearly 8,000 personal donations from people like you.
-(See https://www.torproject.org/about/sponsors for more.)
+Tor is supported by United States government funding agencies, NGOs, private foundations, research institutions, private companies, and over 20,000 personal donations from people like you.
+(See our Sponsors Page for more.)
 While we are grateful for this funding, we don't want the Tor Project to become too dependent on any single source.
 Crowdfunding allows us to diversify our donor base and is unrestricted -- it allows us to spend the money on the projects we think are most important and respond quickly to changing events.
 And so, we are asking you to help financially support us, to increase the Tor Project's independence and ensure the sustainability of the products and services we provide.

 If you pay taxes in the United States, your donation to Tor is tax deductible to the full extent required by law.
 Following is information you may need for reporting purposes: